Nicki-afk/sapphire/docs/WHITEPAPER.md

 4. **Reception and Decryption**: User B uses their private key to decrypt the link, accesses the message in IPFS, downloads, and decrypts it.

 This process ensures that messages can only be read by their intended recipients, providing a high level of security and confidentiality for communication in Sapphire Messenger.
+In the context of messaging, the emphasis has been on privacy, and increased privacy is achieved through:

+- **Message Encryption**: Encrypting data before sending it to IPFS ensures that even if the data is available in clear text on the decentralized network, it remains unreadable to unintended recipients.

+- **Link Encryption**: IPFS message link encryption adds an additional layer of security by ensuring that only those with the appropriate decryption key can access the data.

 ### Your Data